jameskimmel/ZFS/The problem with RAIDZ.md

 For a 3-disk wide RAIDZ1, the total stripe width is 3.

-One stripe has 2 data blocks and 1 parity block.
+One stripe has 2 data sectors and 1 parity sector.
 Each is 4k in size.
-So one stripe has 8k data blocks and a 4k parity block.
+So one stripe has 8k data sectors and a 4k parity sector.
-To store a 128k file, we need 128k / 4k = 32 data blocks.
+To store a 128k file, we need 128k / 4k = 32 data sectors.
-To store 32 data blocks, we need 32 data blocks / 2 data blocks per stripe = 16 stripes.
+To store 32 data sectors, each stripe has 2 data sectors, so we need 16 stripes in total.
-Or you could also say, that to store a 128k file, we need 128k / 8k data blocks = 16 stripes.
+Or you could also say, that to store a 128k file, we need 128k / 8k data sectors = 16 stripes.
-Each of these stripes consists of two 4k data blocks and a 4k parity block.
+Each of these stripes consists of two 4k data sectors and a 4k parity sector.
-In total, we store 128k data blocks (16 stripes * 8k data blocks) and 64k parity blocks (16 stripes * 4k parity).
+In total, we store 128k data sectors (16 stripes * 8k data sectors) and 64k parity sectors (16 stripes * 4k parity sectors).
-Data blocks + parity blocks = total blocks
+Data sectors + parity sectors = total sectors
 128k + 64k = 192k.
-That means we write 192k in blocks to store a 128k file.
+That means we write 192k to store 128k data.
+192k is 48 sectors (192 / 4).
+48 sectors is a multiple of 2, so there is no padding needed.
 128k / 192k = 66.66% storage efficiency.

 This is a best-case scenario.
 Just like one would expect from a 3-wide RAID5 or RAIDZ1, you "lose" a third of storage.

 Now, what happens if the file is smaller than the recordsize of 128?
 A 20k file?

-We calculate the same thing for our 20k file.
+We do the same steps for our 20k file.
-20k divided by 8k (2 data parts, each 4k) = 2.5 stripes.
+To store 20k, we need 20k / 4k = 5 data sectors.
+To store 5 data sectors, each stripe has 2 data sectors, so we need 2,5 stripes in total.
 Half-data stripes are impossible.
-So we need 3 stripes to store our data.
+That is why we need 3 stripes.

-The first stripe has 8k data blocks and a 4k parity block.
+The first stripe has 8k data sectors and a 4k parity sector.
-The second stripe has 8k data blocks and a 4k parity block.
+Same for the second stripe, 8k data sectors and a 4k parity sector.
 The third stripe is special.
-We already saved 16k of data in the first two blocks, so we only have 4k data left to save.
+We already saved 16k of data in the first two sectors, so we only need to save another 4k.
-That is why the third stripe has a 4k data block and a 4k parity block.
+That is why the third stripe has a 4k data sector and a 4k parity sector.
+In total, we store 20k data sectors (2 times 8k from the first two stripes and 4k from the third stripe) and 12k parity sectors (3 stripes with 4k).
+20k + 12k = 32k.
+That means we write 32k to store 20k data.
+32k is 8 sectors (32 / 4).
+8 sectors is a multiple of 2, so there is no padding needed.

-Now the efficiency has changed.
-If we calculate all together, we wrote 20k data blocks, 12k parity blocks, and one 4k padding block.
+The efficiency has changed.
+If we calculate all together, we wrote 20k data sectors, 12k parity sectors.
 We wrote 32k to store a 20k file.
 20k / 32k = 62.5% storage efficiency.
 This is not what you intuitively would expect.
+We thought we would get 66.66%!

+We do the same steps for a 28k file.
+To store 28k, we need 28k / 4k = 7 data sectors.
+To store 7 data sectors, each stripe has 2 data sectors, so we need 3,5 stripes in total.
+Half-data stripes are impossible.
+That is why we need 4 stripes.
+The first three stripes have 8k data sectors and a 4k parity sector.
+The forth stripe is special.
+We already saved 24k of data in the first two sectors, so we only need to save another 4k.
+That is why the forth stripe has a 4k data sector and a 4k parity sector.
+In total, we store 28k data sectors (3 times 8k from the first three stripes and 4k from the forth stripe) and 16k parity sectors (4 stripes with 4k).
+28k + 16k = 44k.
+That means we write 44k to store 28k data.
+44k is 11 sectors (44 / 4).
+11 sectors is not a multiple of 2, so there is padding needed.
+We need an extra 4k padding sector to get 12 sectors in total.

+The efficiency has changed again.
+If we calculate all together, we wrote 28k data sectors, 16k parity sectors, and one 4k padding sector.
+We wrote 48k to store a 28k file.
+28k / 48k = 58.33% storage efficiency.
+This is not what you intuitively would expect.
+We thought we would get 66.66%!

 What happens if the situation gets even worse and we wanna save a 4k file?

 We calculate the same thing for a 4k file.
-We simply store a 4k data block on one disk and one parity block on another disk.
-In total, we wrote a 4k data block and a 4k parity block.
+We simply store a 4k data sector on one disk and one parity sector on another disk.
+In total, we wrote a 4k data sector and a 4k parity sector.
-We wrote 8k in blocks to store a 4k file.
+We wrote 8k in sectors to store a 4k file.
 4k / 8k = 50% storage efficiency.

-This is the same storage efficiency we would expect from a mirror.
+This is the same storage efficiency we would expect from a mirror!

+**Conclusion for datasets:**
-It doesn't apply to you, if you have a 3-wide RAIDZ1 and only write files where the size is a multiple of 8k.
-For huge files like pictures, movies, and songs, the efficiency loss for not being exactly a multiple of 8k, the loss gets negligible.
+If you have a 3-wide RAIDZ1 and only write huge files like pictures, movies, and songs, the efficiency loss gets negligible.
+For 4k files, RAIDZ1 only offers the same storage efficiency as mirror.

 ## ZVOL and volblocksize
 For Proxmox we mostly don't use datasets though.
 We use VMs with RAW disks that are stored on a Zvol.